 Moving from our spot proved tough, but when we finally managed we headed off for lunch at somewhere we’d been saving for last: Curry & Fritz.
 This hole-in-the-wall is widely regarded as the place in Freiburg for currywurst, and based on this trip it’s not a reputation I’ll dispute (although the Mundenhof wurst ran it close).
 The sausage was crispy, the sauce sweet and spicy, and the fried onions a very nice touch.

 For the afternoon, we squeezed in some last-gasp bits of sight-seeing, ticking off the historic Schwabentor gate and the fascinating little tin figure museum inside (it’s called Zinnfigurenklause, and venturing in is the only way of taking a shifty at the inside of the tower).
 Here, there are over 10,000 handmade figures depicting various events in the city’s history.
-It’s a labour of love for the guy working there, who sits crafting a seemingly endless quota of tiny figures while at the same time as letting in the tourists.
-Schwabentor itself would probably be one of the town’s major photo opportunities, were it not for the inherently ugly McDonald’s logo that has somehow been permitted to be splashed across the side of it.
+It’s a labour of love for the guy working there, who sits crafting a seemingly endless quota of tiny figures while at the same time letting in the tourists.
+Schwabentor itself would probably be one of the town’s major photo opportunities, were it not for the inherently ugly McDonald’s logo that has somehow been permitted to be splashed across its side.
 Truly, nothing is sacred.